LeoHsuProgrammingLab/2023-Fall-Cloud_Native_Application_Development_Group11/README.md

 # 2023_Fall_CloudNative_Group11
 2023 Fall NTU CSIE course Cloud Native Application Development.

-We are group 11, working on the project "I'm Uber" for solving the problem: Carpooling Issues of TSMC employees.
+We are group 11, working on the project "I'm Uber" to solve the problem of carpooling Issues of TSMC employees.

 ## Note from chihung (11/07)
 Since we have nothing currently, I just directly push the initial code to the main branch.
-I think we should add dev branch for deveplopment.
+I think we should add a dev branch for development.
 And every time we try to write code, we should do the following things.
-For example, if I am going to develop the sign in job, I should create the `feature/{your_branch_name}` from `dev`
+For example, if I am going to develop the sign-in job, I should create the `feature/{your_branch_name}` from `dev`
 ```
 git checkout -b feature/sign_in dev
 ```
-After finishing the sign in job, I can just push it to the `feature/signIn` branch.
-Then I can start a pull request(for others to review code?), and merge the feature branch into dev branch.
+After finishing the sign-in job, I can just push it to the `feature/signIn` branch.
+Then I can start a pull request(for others to review code?), and merge the feature branch into the dev branch.

 Just let us know if you have any ideas.
 I haven't read the 12 factors yet.
-Not sure if we need to do other things like create test-feature branch for testing?
+Not sure if we need to do other things like create a test-feature branch for testing?

 ## Getting Started
 ## Frontend